Dublin: Parks

-There are 302 parks and 66 green spaces within the Dublin City Council area as of 2018, with the council managing over 1500 ha of parks.
+There are 66 green spaces, including 34 parks, within Dublin as of 2022, with Dublin City Council managing over 1500 ha of parks.
 Public parks include the Phoenix Park, Herbert Park, St Stephen's Green, Saint Anne's Park and Bull Island.
 The Phoenix Park is about 3 km west of the city centre, north of the River Liffey.
 Its 16 km perimeter wall encloses 707 ha, making it one of the largest walled city parks in Europe.
 It includes large areas of grassland and tree-lined avenues, and since the 17th century has been home to a herd of wild fallow deer.
 The residence of the President of Ireland (Áras an Uachtaráin), which was built in 1751, is located in the park.
 The park is also home to Dublin Zoo, Ashtown Castle, and the official residence of the United States Ambassador.
 Music concerts are also sometimes held in the park.

-St Stephen's Green is adjacent to one of Dublin's main shopping streets, Grafton Street, and to a shopping centre named after it, while on its surrounding streets are the offices of a number of public bodies.
+St Stephen's Green is adjacent to one of Dublin's main shopping streets, Grafton Street, and to a shopping centre named after it, while on its surrounding streets are the offices of several public bodies.

 Saint Anne's Park is a public park and recreational facility, shared between Raheny and Clontarf, both suburbs on the Northside.
 The park, the second largest municipal park in Dublin, is part of a former 2 km² estate assembled by members of the Guinness family, beginning with Benjamin Lee Guinness in 1835.
 The largest municipal park is adjacent (North) Bull Island, also shared between Clontarf and Raheny, featuring a 5 km beach, Dollymount Strand.

 City boundaries

 From 1842, the boundaries of the city were comprehended by the baronies of Dublin City and the barony of Dublin.
-Over time, the city has absorbed area previously administered as part of County Dublin (now the three counties of Dún Laoghaire–Rathdown, Fingal and South Dublin), with a change in 1985 also returning areas to the county.
+Over time, the city has absorbed areas previously administered as part of County Dublin (now the three counties of Dún Laoghaire–Rathdown, Fingal, and South Dublin), with a change in 1985 also returning areas to the county.